Autumn 2024

-I have a new short story published and a reprint that came out recently.
+I have two new short stories published and a reprint that came out recently.

 I have three bits of great news!